HANS-Net: Hyperbolic Convolution and Adaptive Temporal Attention for Accurate and Generalizable Liver and Tumor Segmentation in CT Imaging: Related Works

 \subsection{Multi-Phase Fusion}

-Models that leverage temporal information or hierarchical representations have shown promise in advancing liver tumor segmentation.
-Hu et al. \cite{hu2024trustworthy} proposed the TMPLiTS method, a trustworthy multiphase segmentation framework that fuses information from multiple temporal CT scans using a multi-expert mixture scheme, achieving a Dice score of 81.07\%.
+Recent studies \cite{hu2024trustworthy, cheng2024eg, huang20193d} highlight the effectiveness of models that incorporate temporal information and hierarchical representations in liver tumor segmentation.
+To begin with, Hu et al. \cite{hu2024trustworthy} proposed the TMPLiTS method, a trustworthy multiphase segmentation framework that fuses information from multiple temporal CT scans using a multi-expert mixture scheme, achieving a Dice score of 81.07\%.
 Similarly, architectures such as EG-UNETR \cite{cheng2024eg} and 3D U²-Net \cite{huang20193d} utilize multiple encoding branches and nested skip connections to integrate multiscale features, allowing both local and global context modeling.
 Although these models are effective in aggregating spatial information, they often require extensive parameter tuning and remain limited in handling temporal coherence across 3D volumes.
 In contrast, HANS-Net incorporates a wavelet-inspired decomposition module to facilitate efficient and principled multiscale feature extraction.
 Beyond spatial scaling, it introduces an Adaptive Temporal Attention mechanism to explicitly model inter-slice dependencies in volumetric scans, an aspect frequently overlooked in slice-based or purely spatial approaches.
 This dual focus on multiscale structure and temporal dynamics enables HANS-Net to deliver superior segmentation accuracy while preserving anatomical consistency across frames.